sambeau/tortoise-vs-hare/README.md

 | tortoise wins | 42,871,281 | 46.6% |
 | draws | 6,296,895 | 6.8% |

 The final board I found looks like great fun.
 That back three just before the finish line is brutal and hilarious.
 I like the clear run at the start.
 Those two back threes straight after seem brutal, but I guess they could be made into something fun on the board — hills, brambles or maybe a swamp.
 Plus, the clump of forward threes near the beginning of the end balances it out.
-I also really like that the two final squares are one crash, one sleep.
+I like the way that the sleeps and crashes come near the middle game.
+The clump of back three, roll again, miss a turn would be a fun hurdle — hitting that middle square would be fun.
+Similarly, if the rabbit hits the sleep next to the two forward threes, he’s never going to hit one.
+No doubt the tortoise will go plodding past.
+I also really like that the two final squares are one crash, one sleep — just enough danger right at the end.
 I don’t think I could have designed a better one if the only outcome was fun.

 This was, of course, one random run.
 If you try it, you will get different results each time.